 Travis surprised Ben by nudging him awake before dawn.

-“Come on,” Travis urged softly, rubbing Ben’s shoulder, caressing his arm.
-In response, Ben groaned, rolled over onto his back, and pressed a pillow over his face, refusing to acknowledge that someone was actually trying to get him out of bed.
+“Come on,” Travis urged.
+He rubbed Ben’s shoulder, caressed his arm.
+In response, Ben groaned, rolled over onto his back, pressed a pillow over his face.
+He refused to acknowledge that someone was actually trying to get him out of the bed.
 But Travis was persistent.
 “Ben,” he said more boldly.
-He removed the pillow from Ben’s hands and pulled the covers down, leaving his naked body exposed and shivering.
+He removed the pillow from Ben’s hands and pulled the covers down, leaving his body exposed and shivering.

 “What the fuck…?”
-Ben cursed.
-The bright light shining from the bathroom was harsh against his eyes.
-His pupils couldn’t adjust to the contrast.
+Ben groaned.
+The bright light from the bathroom was harsh against his eyes; his pupils couldn’t adjust to the contrast.
 Clumsily, he reached down for the covers and brought the comforter back up, this time pulling it over his face.
-There was no fucking way he was getting up.
+There is no fucking way I’m getting up.

 The mattress sank an inch as Travis took a seat beside him.
-Soon, fingers were snaking up beneath the comforter to find his skin.
-“Wake up,” he insisted again.
-Leaning in close, he pulled the comforter back far enough to lightly scrape his goatee across Ben’s cheek.
+Soon, fingers were snaking up beneath the comforter to find Ben’s skin.
+“Wake up, babe,” he insisted.
+Leaning in close, he pulled the comforter back far enough to lightly scrape his goatee across Ben’s cheek, like a rough caress.
 “I want to take you somewhere…”